J0s3f/bt747/trunk/BT747/README.txt

 A specific JAR file has been created that should work specifically with RXTX (BT747_rxtx.jar).
 Use 'run_rxtx.sh'.
 It has not been validated on Linux, but it might work and at least provides the template.

+On some systems (Ubuntu), you may need to install (or you could install) 'librxtx-java'.

+In that case you should (can) change run_rxtx.sh:

+RXTXPATH=/usr/lib
+RXTXLIBPATH=/usr/lib
+CLASSPATH=/usr/share/java/RXTXcomm.jar:webstart/Waba_only.jar:dist/BT747_rxtx.jar:.:$CLASSPATH

 ============= Debian over bluetooth ============
 I struggled a while with gnu.io.NoSuchPortException when opening the port, but finally got it to run.